Adaptive p-value weighting with power optimality: Setting

 While $(\bar\pi_{g,0})_g$ is let arbitrary in our setting, some particular cases will be of interest in the sequel.
 First is the Evenly Estimation case~\eqref{EE} one where

-In that case, our estimators all share the same limit, and doing so they do not take in account the heterogeneity with respect to the proportion of true nulls.
-As we will see,~\eqref{EE} is relevant when the proportion of true nulls is homogeneous across groups, that is, when~\eqref{ED} holds.
+In that case, our estimators all share the same limit, and doing so they do not take in account the heterogeneity with respect to the proportion of true nulls. \begin{version3}Case\end{version3}~\eqref{EE} is relevant when the proportion of true nulls is homogeneous across groups, that is, when~\eqref{ED} holds.
 A particular subcase of~\eqref{EE} is the Non Estimation case~\eqref{NE} where: